-Top 10 Festivals In the Philippines for 2020
+Top 10 Best Festivals In the Philippines for 2020

 Filipinos love to get together for a good time.
 Hardly a day goes by without there being a celebration somewhere in the country.
 Vibrant festivals characterized by lots of creativity, artistry, and passion last anywhere from one day to a full month.

 These celebrations are hugely cultural and partly religious, displaying the fun-loving spirit of Filipinos around the world.
 In these celebrations, the history, traditions, and spiritual side of the Filipinos come to the forefront.

 Indeed, so grand are some of these celebrations that they’ve birthed many of the entire region’s most popular festivals.
 If you happen to be touring the Philippines any time this year, here are ten festivities that you can be a part of.

 The Ati-Atihan Festival is regarded as the granddaddy of all festivities in the Philippines, and for a good reason.
 This religious festivity is one of the oldest Philippine celebrations and is widely touted as the best and biggest Mardi Gras in the country.

 The celebration takes a whole week, reaching its peak on the third Sunday of the New Year.
 There’s usually a frenzied parade on the streets where celebrants with colorfully painted faces and indigenous costumes come out for a fun-filled march along the streets of Kalibo.

 The highlights of this popular festival include mesmerizing tribal dances, loud drum beats, and Catholic rituals.
 Even if you only prefer to watch the proceedings from a distance, the experience is still truly memorable.
 It’s a mix of ingenious drama and religious ritual that has no equal.

 Looking for a perfect place to stay in Kalibo?
 Visit Agoda for discounted rates!

 Location: Cebu City